The-Activity-App/activity_app/documentation/project-proposal.md

 * By June 31: the final CSS styling will be applied.
 ___

-### 💽 Data Sources (if applicable):
+### 💽 Data Sources:
-If your project involves using specific data sources or APIs, mention them and explain how you plan to integrate them into your project.

-This application will utilize the WeatherAPI API to retrieve live weather data based on the user's current location.
-We will use the WebLocation API to get the user's current location.
+This application will utilize the Google Place Search API to search locations.
+The Google Place Details API will be used to retreive the data belonging to a location.
+The Geolocation API oferred by Google Maps will be used to get the user's current location in order to find placest nearest to the user.
+The Material UI Library will be used to develop the appearance of the front end of this application.
 ___

-### 📓 References and Citations:
-If you have taken inspiration from existing projects or research, provide proper references and citations to give credit to the original sources.